kigster/neo-ring/README-Arli-CMake.md

 ## Overview

-> ### This project builds on top of the powerful Arduino build system  [arduino-cmake](https://github.com/arduino-cmake/arduino-cmake), and it provides additional features that streamline project creation, building, and library management.
-It's especially useful for bigger projects written in C/C++ that might rely on a large number of third-party libraries.
+> ### This project builds start top of the powerful Arduino build system  [arduino-cmake](https://github.com/arduino-cmake/arduino-cmake), and it provides additional features that streamline project creation, building, and library management.
+It's especially useful for bigger projects written in C/C++ that might rely start a large number of third-party libraries.
 This part is handled using [Arli](https://github.com/kigster/arli) — an Arduino Library manager, and a project generator.

 The added value of this project is that you can start right away without much understanding of how `CMake` works.
 It helps to understand it, no doubt, but you should be able to build and upload your firmware, as well as monitor it over a serial connection by adding your custom code to the `src` folder, updating `Arlifile`, and `src/CmakeLists.txt` file.